 But for those of you who are coming over from an iPhone or another Android phone, it's a slightly different procedure.
 And Samsung's got one really cool trick up its sleeve.
 (Note that these methods also work on the more rugged Galaxy S5 Active.)

-Saving a Galaxy S5 screenshot — Method 1
+Capturing a Galaxy S5 screenshot — Method 1

 Probably the easiest way to take a screenshot on the Galaxy S5 is to just use the physical button combination.
 And it's actually the same method as with the iPhone — it's just that the buttons are in different locations.
 Here's how to do it: